FreshMate-Fruit-Ripeness-Detection/FreshMate-MachineLearning/README.md

 ## Dataset

 The dataset used in this project is obtained from [this source](https://storage.googleapis.com/dataset-dragon-frost/New_Asing_Classification.zip).
-It contains 10 fruit images with 3 categories: Unripe, Ripe, Rotten.
+It contains 10 fruit images divided into 3 categories: Unripe, Ripe, and Rotten.

 - **Training Data**: `train_dataset_final` directory
 - **Validation Data**: `validation_dataset_final` directory